Cariacica, Espírito Santo, Brazil: What to pack, what to wear, and when to go [2023]

 January

-If you are traveling to Cariacica in January, you will notice that it is really hot and somewhat rainy.
-Expect it to rain regularly.
+If you are traveling to Cariacica in January, you will notice that it is extremely hot and somewhat rainy.
+Expect it to rain a bit less than half of the time.
 Daytime temperatures are in the high 80s F (low 30s C).

 What to wear/what to pack: